 Plant a Variety of Flowers That Bloom at Different Times

 If you stick to bulbs and perennials, you won't have to worry about buying a lot of new plants every year.
-Bulbs and perennials come back year after year, and usually spread and can be divided, so are worth the investment.
+Bulbs and perennials come back year after year, and they usually spread and can be divided, so they're worth the investment.

-Some of the flowers that I have suggested are actually bi-annuals, which means that they set out foliage one year and flower the next.
-If you plant several, and allow them to self-seed, you can keep them blooming every year.
+Some of the flowers suggested are actually bi-annuals, which means that they set out foliage one year and flower the next.
+If you plant several and allow them to self-seed, you can keep them blooming every year.
 Several plants mean that bi-annuals can take turns blooming.

 - Turn and enrich your soil with compost before planting.

 - A sprinkle of bone meal will encourage large, brilliantly colored flowers.

 - Water new plants often and well.
 Water deeply to encourage root growth.